yuxshao/ptcollab/src/styles/config.ini.md

-### palette.ini
+### config.ini
-This is an example of a complete palette.ini file.
+This is an example of a complete config.ini file.

 ```ini
 [palette]